This post contains affiliate links.

 How to make Lettuce Wraps:

-Make Sauce: Combine sauce ingredients in a bowl and set aside.
+Make Sauce: Whisk together all sauce ingredients in a bowl then set aside.

-Sauté Vegetables: Push the chicken to the side of the pan and add bell pepper, ginger, green onions, and water chestnuts.
-Stir fry for 1-2 minutes.
+Add Veggies: Push the chicken to the side of the pan then toss in bell pepper, ginger, green onions, and water chestnuts.
+Stir fry for 1-2 minutes then pour the sauce in and simmer over medium heat, stirring as needed, until sauce has thickened.

-Serve: Scoop into lettuce cups and top with sriracha hot sauce, if desired.
+Serve: Scoop spoonfuls of the chicken mixture into lettuce cups and top with sriracha hot sauce, if desired.
+Enjoy these Asian lettuce wraps immediately!

 Lettuce Wraps